Hue–Da Nang Campaign: Decisions of President Nguyễn Văn Thiệu

-According to many academics, both in Vietnam and in the West, the major factor which contributed to the rapid collapse of South Vietnamese defences in 1975 was the numerous and contradictory orders issued by President Thiệu.
+According to many academics, both in Vietnam and in the West, the major factor which contributed to the rapid collapse of South Vietnamese defences in 1975 was the numerous and contradictory orders issued by Thiệu.
 During the various phases of the South Vietnamese retreat from the northern provinces, namely in I and II Corps Tactical Zones, Thiệu had at least three different plans and decisions laid out before him, and all lacked consistency or simply contradicted one another.
-For example, on March 13, Thiệu ordered General Trưởng to abandon I Corps, and return the elite Airborne Division to the Mekong Delta region of III Corps.
-Soon afterwards, similar orders were issued to Major-General Phạm Văn Phú to evacuate from the Central Highlands.
+For example, on March 13, Thiệu ordered Trưởng to abandon I Corps, and return the elite Airborne Division to the Mekong Delta region of III Corps.
+Soon afterwards, similar orders were issued to Phú to evacuate from the Central Highlands.
 On March 17, with intervention from General Cao Văn Viên, Thiệu contradicted his previous orders when he approved Trưởng's defensive plan to hold the major cities of Huế and Da Nang.

 However, the very next day, Thiệu ordered Trưởng and General Thi to abandon Huế and to concentrate only sufficient numbers of South Vietnamese units to hold Da Nang.
-On March 29, as Trưởng was about to board the navy transport ship HQ-404, he received a phone call from Thiệu, who ordered him to turn back and retake Da Nang from the North Vietnamese forces.
+On March 29, as Trưởng was about to board HQ-404, he received a call from Thiệu, who ordered him to turn back and retake Da Nang from the North Vietnamese forces.
 By then, however, South Vietnamese units in I Corps had virtually disappeared, and their commanding officers had fled from their posts.